 Addictive and absolutely stunning.
 Super elegant and lean when compared to the Buntsandstein from E&M. Ethereal cherry 🍒 light as air.
 Crushed Marble.
 Essentially like a Premier Cru Chambolle Musigny from the slopes of the black forest.
 Tannin’s fully resolved.
 Drink Up!!!!
 I would not keep this longer.
-From here on out it will loose its luster. — 8 months ago
+From here on out it will loose its luster. — a year ago

 Still catching up on the Henschke tasting last weekend.
 This was another Cuvée new to me.
 Brief notes.
 100% Cabernet Sauvignon from Light Pass in the Barossa.
 Matured in 8% new and 92% seasoned French oak.
 Not overly “Cabernet “.
 Barossa is best suited to Shiraz IMO.
 Black cherry and fresh herbs.
 Not a standout when one is surrounded by other outstanding Henschke reds. — a year ago